EdgarBabajanyan/APCSAPrograms/README.md

 ![APCS-600x600](https://user-images.githubusercontent.com/50426742/163662520-f913ecf3-2d08-429e-a8dd-b6105dd50839.jpg)

-*If you are in AP Computer Science, kindly don't submit my progams as yours.
+*If you are in AP Computer Science, please don't submit my progams as yours.
 It won't help you understand the material.